Action of 22 August 1866

-Gerona had been sent from Cádiz under the command of captain Benito Ruiz de la Escalera specifically to capture Tornado and its sister ship, Cyclone.
+Gerona had been sent from Cádiz under the command of Captain Benito Ruiz de la Escalera specifically to capture Tornado and its sister ship, Cyclone.
 The firing of the charges alerted Gerona of the presence of Tornado and Gerona gave chase.
 At 22:30 Gerona fired a blank shot.
 Tornado continued to ignore the intent.
 Gerona followed up with three live shots; Tornado stopped its engines and struck its colors.

 The crew of Tornado was transferred to Gerona.
-Tornado was manned by a prize crew commanded by naval lieutenant Manuel de Bustillo y Pery.
-Tornado sailed for Cádiz, where it arrived on 26 August, while Gerona returned to Madeira in a fruitless search for Tornado's sister ship Cyclone.
+Tornado was manned by a prize crew commanded by Lieutenant Manuel de Bustillo y Pery.
+Tornado sailed for Cádiz, where she arrived on 26 August, while Gerona returned to Madeira in a fruitless search for Tornado's sister ship Cyclone.

 Aftermath

-The captured Tornado was subsequently taken into the Spanish service under the same name.
+The captured Tornado subsequently entered Spanish Navy service under the same name.